Stability of universal properties against perturbations of the Markov Chain Monte Carlo algorithm: The XY model and the MCMC perturbations studied

 We use the ferromagnetic XY model ($J>0$), and by measuring the coupling $J$ in units of the temperature we can effectively set $J=1$ in the Hamiltonian.
 As usual we perform simulations using cubic lattices with periodic boundary conditions, and we denote by $L$ the linear extent of the lattice.

 We consider two different update schemes: the single site Metropolis update and the single cluster update.
-In the single site Metropolis update we sweep through the lattice in lexicographic order, we generate a new random vector ${\bm s}^{(\mathrm{trial})}$, and accept the update ${\bm s}_{\bm n}\to {\bm s}^{(\mathrm{trial})}$ with probability
+In the single site Metropolis update we sweep through the lattice in lexicographic order, we generate a new random vector ${\bm s}^{(\mathrm{trial})}$ by performing a random rotation of the spin ${\bm s}_{\bm n}$ (see later for more details), and accept the update ${\bm s}_{\bm n}\to {\bm s}^{(\mathrm{trial})}$ with probability